githubsatelliteworkshops/codeql/javascript.md

 In this challenge, we will use CodeQL to analyze the source code of Bootstrap, taken from before these vulnerabilities were patched, and identify the vulnerabilities.

-## Setup instructions
+## Setup instructions for Visual Studio Code <a id="setupinstructions"></a>

-### Writing queries on your local machine (recommended)

-To run CodeQL queries on Bootstrap offline, follow these steps:
+To take part in the workshop you will need to follow these steps to get the CodeQL development environment set up:

 1. Install the Visual Studio Code IDE.
 1. Download and install the [CodeQL extension for Visual Studio Code](https://help.semmle.com/codeql/codeql-for-vscode.html).
 Full setup instructions are [here](https://help.semmle.com/codeql/codeql-for-vscode/procedures/setting-up.html).